Farmers are starting to feel the impact of drought conditions in West Virginia

 The West Virginia Department of Agriculture recently issued a press release on tips for livestock producers experiencing drought conditions.

-One of things they are notifying producers of is a water tank cost share program through the state’s conservation agency.
+One of the things they are notifying producers of is a water tank cost-share program through the state’s conservation agency.

 “I would definitely encourage folks of those programs that are out there, and if they have the opportunity and need it to please apply,” said Grant.